CDP-group-9/CDP_Trondheim_Kommune/docs/dev.md

 ### Pre-processing of laws (one computer):

-1. Update the list of laws in [law_extractor.py](../backend/common/utils/law_extractor.py) if you want new laws to be added.
+1. Add the law you want to insert into [law_extractor.py](../backend/common/utils/law_extractor.py).
+Use whats written in Dato field (e.g. LOV-1989-06-02-27 for alkoholloven).

 2. Run [make docker_insert_laws](../Makefile)

+If you want others to recieve your updated list:
-3. Commit and push the change in [db_embeddings.sql](../backend/common/db_init/db_embeddings.sql) to git.
+1. Commit and push the change in [db_embeddings.sql](../backend/common/db_init/db_embeddings.sql) to git.

 ### Import the pre-processed laws (all other computers):